-Today I’m celebrating the Summer of Blue with Castello cheese.
-These Cobb Salad Burgers are loaded with bacon, avocado, hard boiled eggs, and blue cheese for one mega mouthful!
+Today I’m celebrating summer with these Cobb Salad Burgers loaded with bacon, avocado, hard boiled eggs, and blue cheese.
+It is a mega mouthful of deliciousness!

 I think the Cobb Salad was created for salad haters.
 Somewhere, a long time ago, a desperate wife was trying to get her husband to eat greens.
 At her wit’s end, she finally decided to hide them under a pile of bacon, hard boiled eggs, avocado, and blue cheese dressing.
 Her husband gobbled down the sneaky salad and left the table with a full belly that was none the wiser.
 I’m convinced that woman exists somewhere, and she should probably be sainted.

 Still, I know there are those who think even the Cobb Salad lacks in the meat department.
 If that’s you, this burger is your dream come true.
 It takes everything we know and love about the Cobb Salad and piles it on to a juicy burger.

 To call this burger loaded would be an understatement.
 This burger is filthy rich.
 It’s the Donald Trump of burgers, but waaay more likeable and with better hair.